 May calendar images in books of hours images often feature the custom of “bringing in the May” or Maying, Maying was a popular rural custom in much of Europe right through the early twentieth century, and most notably featured young people going out early in the morning of May 1 to fetch green boughs, especially boughs of Hawthorne, and adorning houses with them.
 Books of hours for the labor of May often show courtiers engaged in a May procession or jaunt, carrying or displaying the green boughs of spring.

 Often the May image of hawking shows two men in a spring landscape.
 Sometimes one of the men is on horseback; the bird may be airborne or perched on an arm.
-Maying scenes and courting scenes may be on land, in the midst of a verdant landscape, or on the water, in a May boating scene, perhpas featuring greenery and musicians.
+Maying scenes and courting scenes may be on land, in the midst of a verdant landscape, or on the water, in a May boating scene, perhaps featuring greenery and musicians.
 Simon Bening’s May calendar illumination in the British Library’s Golf Book, and his illustration in the Morgan Library’s Da Costa Hours calendar pages for May both feature May greenery, musicians, and boats.

 Probably the most famous book of hours image of May is that of the Très Riches Heures du Jean Duc de Berry; it features a mounted Maying party of exquisitely dressed courtiers on beautiful horses.
 Many of them are also bearing May greenery as they progress in a “May jaunt.”
-Jean Poyer May calendar image in the Hours of Henry VIII/The Prayer Book of Ann de Bretagne from the The Morgan Library features a young man and woman on foot in a small grove of trees, carry

-A fairly typical labor of May image shows a young man in aristocratic dress sitting on a horse, often with a hawk or falcon, and very much in accord with Chaucer’s description of the young Squire in the General Prologue to the Canterbury Tales:
+A fairly typical labor of May image shows a young man in aristocratic dress sitting on a horse, often with a hawk or falcon, and very much in accord with Chaucer’s description of the young Squire in the General Prologue to The Canterbury Tales:

 Embrouded was he, as it were a meede,